w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

 Built by the community, several tools allow you to participate in the governance of Polkadot and Kusama.
 Here is a list of some of them:

   * [Subsquare](https://www.subsquare.io/).
 It offers a place to discuss and add contextual information to the referenda.
 It allows commenting on each referendum, and also voting and delegating.
-  * [Bright Treasury](https://treasury.bright.dev/).
-A tool focused on proposals, bounties, and referenda on treasury matters.
   * [Nova Wallet](https://novawallet.io/).
 Mobile wallet with extensive tools to facilitate voting and delegating from your own wallet.

 * * *